quentinsf/icsv2ledger/README.md

 "accounts_map" is the file which holds the mapping between the description and the account name to use.
 "payees_map" is the file which holds the mapping between the description and the payee to use.
 "no_header" should be set to true if first row in the CSV file is not a header.
+"cleared_character" is character to mark a transaction as cleared.
+Ledger possible value are '*' or '!' or <empty>.
+Default is '*'.

 To run, use the following command